 - Gain immediate, targeted responses.

-- Adapt your measurement of customer satisfaction to the cross-channel habits of your clients (social media, email, etc.)
+- Adapt your measurement of customer satisfaction to the cross-channel habits of your customers (social media, email, etc.)

 - Spread out your survey requests across different channels to avoid putting too much pressure on your customers.